 A non-network hospital does not have a tie-up with the insurer but, the filing and the claims process is similar to unplanned hospitalization in-network hospitals.
 Unfortunately, cashless procedures are not possible in non-network hospitals.

 Inform the group health insurance provider within 48 hours of an illness or injury.
 After the hospital discharges you, file your claim within 30 days.
 Submit the original hospital bills, doctor’s prescriptions, hospital discharge summaries, and pathology reports.
 Insurers may ask for other documents as well.

 If an insured person dies, their nominees must inform the insurer with a copy of the death certificate.
 Send a copy of the post-mortem, if applicable, within 14 days.
 However, if you are unable to file a claim within 30 days of discharge, you can still file a claim citing a credible reason.

 Jayant is an engineer with a multinational company that has a group health insurance policy.
 Some months ago, Jayant needed hernia surgery in a network hospital and requested his group health insurer for pre-authorization.
 The insurer approved Rs 75,000.
 The actual bill was Rs 70,000 and the insurer paid Rs 60,000.
 The deduction of Rs 10,000 was towards non-medical items such as registration charges and food for visitors.
 The insurer paid most expenses.

 Case Study 2: Reimbursement claim

-Rama was in hospital for two weeks.
+Rama was in the hospital for two weeks.
 On discharge, he settled the hospital bill and returned home.
 After a few days, Rama filed a claim with his group health insurance provider.
-He submitted a claim form, doctor’s report, and pathological reports (X-rays and laboratory test).
-The insurer examined these documents, were satisfied, and paid Rama directly.
+He submitted a claim form, a doctor’s report, and pathological reports (X-rays and laboratory tests).
+The insurer examined these documents, was satisfied and paid Rama directly.